Seraphim Rose: Legacy

+Veneration

 Some Orthodox Christians anticipate Rose's canonization by a synod.
 At the 40th anniversary of Rose's death, Metropolitan Nikoloz Pachuashvili of Akhalkalaki, from the Orthodox Church of Georgia, called for the canonization of Rose.
 Before returning to Georgia, Metropolitan Nikoloz brought the question of canonization to Bishop Maxim Vasiljević of the Serbian Orthodox Church's Diocese of Western America.
 Metropolitan Nikoloz canonized Rose locally in his diocese, the Eparchy of Akhalkalaki, Kumurdo and Kars, in February 2023.
 On September 6, 2022, Metropolitan Neophytos Masouras of Morphou, of the Orthodox Church of Cyprus gave a sermon calling Rose a saint.
+In 2025, the Russian Orthodox Church Outside of Russia formed a commission headed by Bishop James of Sonora to investigate the life and veneration of Rose.
+On May 5, 2026, the Council of Bishops of the Russian Orthodox Church Outside of Russia announced in its epistle that it had blessed the process of preparing for Rose's canonization.

-Several reputed miraculous events, healings and apparitions of Rose have been reported around the world, commencing soon after his death.
-In one such instance, a nun named Zvezdana at Prohor Pčinjski Monastery in Serbia informed her abbess that she had repeatedly felt the presence of Rose, and that he appeared to her on one occasion.
+Some have reported posthumous visions of Rose.
+A nun named Zvezdana at Prohor Pčinjski Monastery in Serbia informed her abbess that she had repeatedly felt the presence of Rose, and that he appeared to her on one occasion.
 She continued to pray, telling Rose that it was beautiful in his monastery.
 He replied, saying "It's beautiful here Prohor Pčinjski Monastery also—beautified by the relics of Fr.
 Prohor".